seek-oss/wingman/CONTRIBUTING.md

 The Changesets CLI will generate a Markdown file under [.changeset](/.changeset), which you should include in your pull request.
-It doesn't need to part of the same commit as the rest of your changes.
+It doesn't need to be part of the same commit as the rest of your changes.
 Feel free to manually edit this file to include more details about your change.

 ### Publishing a release